-I can’t do this on my own.
+We can’t do this on our own.
 If there was a quick fix or program that could make us healthy, I would most definitely know about it.
 I’ve tried them all over the years.

 Next week, I’ll post a new Turning to Food update.
 I skipped last month’s.
 We will just chalk that up to me being knee deep in the death phase.
 I have a good feeling this week that things are going to be looking up!
-I would love for you to subscribe below and join me in this journey.
+I would love for you to subscribe to my free newsletter and join me in this journey.

 Do you have a dream you are working towards?
 What phase are you in right now?

 If you have time today, check out the rest of my to be read pile for 2015.